 Popular Kitchen Countertop Options – Ideas & Expert Advice

 What Are Recycled Glass Worktops?

-Recycled glass worktops use post-consumer glass, polymers, resins, and other materials to create a unique, durable, and contemporary option for your kitchen or bathroom.
+Recycled glass worktops use post-consumer glass, polymers, resins, and other materials to create a unique, durable, and contemporary option for your kitchen.
 They may also be referred to as crushed glass worktops.

-They often include up to 85% recycled glass (Stoneville offer 100% recycled glass options), making this an eco-friendly choice.
-Better yet, when it is time to retire the worktop, it can be recycled again.
+They often include up to 85% recycled glass (DIAMIK offer 100% recycled glass options), making this an eco-friendly choice.
+Better yet, when it is time to retire the worktop, it can be recycled again

 How Are Recycled Glass Worktops Made?

 The glass particles are mixed with polymers, binders, and other kinds of granules.
 Typically resin or cement binders.
 A high-pressure plate pushes it into a form.
 Then it is baked to create a tough worktop ready to last for years to come.

 The final product is available in a complete rainbow of colours from neutral beige to bright red, blue, green, or even purple.
 The crushed glass gives it a flecked appearance often associated with traditional worktop finishes.